-With an intrepid spirit -- and a dose of patience -- you'll find big game experiences from the Arctic Circle to the shores of the Mediterranean.
+With an intrepid spirit -- and a dose of patience -- you'll find big game destinations from the Arctic Circle to the shores of the Mediterranean.

 Polar bear (Norway)

 Not many places in the world make you carry a gun when you're leaving town.
 Svalbard, Norway's frozen northernmost territory, does.

 Anyone leaving a settlement is required by law to carry a rifle in case they need to kill a polar bear in self-defense.

 The world's largest land carnivore, polar bears prey mainly on ringed seals, but without a bear-sized gun you could become a snack.